adamfenn28/cw-node-red/README.md

 This project is for installing a customizeable dashboard on your Lunatico Astro Solo.

-To install it, refer to t
+To install it, refer to: https://adamfenn.me/blog/f/a-better-cloudwatcher-interface